 Kraft-Engel Management is one of the world’s leading agencies specializing in the representation of composers, songwriters and music supervisors for film, TV, new media and theatre.

 Prior to starting his own company in 1991, Richard was an agent at ICM and started his career working with several of his musical heroes such as Jerry Goldsmith, Elmer Bernstein and Henry Mancini.
 Kraft once ran Varese Sarabande Records where he executive produced over 150 soundtrack albums.
 His award-winning feature-length documentary, Finding Kraftland played at over 75 film festivals around the world.
 He is also an über-Disney fan whose That’s From Disneyland! exhibit and auction garnered great attention and money for charity.

 Laura Engel is co-owner of Kraft-Engel Management, one of the world’s leading representatives of film, television and theatre composers, songwriters and music supervisors.

 Over the years, Laura’s clients have garnered some of the most prestigious honors in the entertainment business; from Oscars, Golden Globes, Emmys to BAFTAs and Grammys.
-Engel’s clientele has earned overwhelming acclaim in recent years and the trend continued in 2015 with Alexandre Desplat’s second Oscar win for his score to the Guillermo Del Toro film The Shape of Water.
+Engel’s clientele has earned overwhelming acclaim in recent years and the trend continued in 2018 with Alexandre Desplat’s second Oscar win for his score to the Guillermo Del Toro film The Shape of Water.
 Desplat also won the Golden Globe and BAFTA for Best Original Score.
 In 2015, Desplat won the Oscar, BAFTA and Grammy for Best Score for The Grand Budapest Hotel.

 In 2011, Engel was honored by Variety as one of the year’s “50 Most Impactful Women in Showbiz.”
 Engel was also featured in Variety’s 2014 edition of “Executive Lair,” an article elegantly showcasing her unique Los Angeles office.